eridgd/WCT-TF/README.md

 As in the original paper, reconstruction decoders for layers `reluX_1 (X=1,2,3,4,5)` are trained separately and then hooked up in a multi-level stylization pipeline in a single graph.
 A single VGG encoder is shared by all decoders to reduce memory usage.

-This repo is based on [my implementation](https://github.com/eridgd/AdaIN-TF/) of [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization](https://arxiv.org/abs/1703.06868).
+This repo is based on [my implementation](https://github.com/eridgd/AdaIN-TF/) of [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization](https://arxiv.org/abs/1703.06868) by Huang et al.

 ## Requirements